rcook/ibt/README.md

 Note that this is a very personal list of perceived shortcomings.
 If these aren't issues for you, then don't use this tool!

-ibt makes Docker images and containers more development- and project-focused.
+IBT makes Docker images and containers more development- and project-focused.
 It encourages the following workflows:

 * Editing of source files is carried out predominantly on the _host_ machine